 - Limited redemption options

-Who should apply: Anyone with no credit history but a reliable income should apply.
-Also, if you want the flexibility of an unsecured card and seek to earn cash back, you’ll like this card.
+Who should apply: If you have no credit history but a reliable income, you may want to apply.
+Also, if you want the flexibility of an unsecured card and would like to earn cash back, you’ll like this card.

-Why we picked it: One of the best student credit cards you really can’t go wrong with is the Discover it® Student Cash Back.
-It comes with no annual fee and hefty rewards – 5% cash back on rotating quarterly bonus categories (up to $1,500 per quarter, then 1%) and 1% cash back on other purchases.
+Why we picked it: One of the best student credit cards is the Discover it® Student Cash Back.
+It comes with no annual fee and lucrative rewards – 5 percent cash back on rotating quarterly bonus categories (up to $1,500 per quarter, and then 1 percent) and 1 percent cash back on other purchases.
 Discover will also match your cash back at the end of your first year.

 - No annual fee